bekeeeee/authentication-authorization-service/README.md

 # Description

-This project aims to build user authentication and authorization service, we require the following:
+This project aims to build user authentication and authorization service, That required the following:

 - service is responsible for authenticate and login users.
 - service is responsible for validating whether logged user is permitted to do specific action or not.